 5. Other Considerations – When selecting a new tremolo, you'll also want to consider the a few additional features as well:

 - Bypass System – There are three types of bypass – single bypass, true bypass, and logic bypass.
 Here is a more detail write up on pedal bypass systems.

-- True Bypass has a dual switch system so that the tone will go through cleanly, reducing frequency loss greatly.
-This is preferred by many guitarists.
+- True Bypass has a dual switch system so that the tone will go through cleanly, reducing frequency loss significantly.
+Many guitarists prefer it.

-- Logic Bypass is a more convoluted system that effectively and fully bypasses the pedal's effect.
+- Logic Bypass is a more convoluted system that efficiently and entirely bypasses the pedal's effect.
 Some guitarists don't like this because of its complexity and how they feel it changes the tone.